Play to Learn Teaching Artists: Guitar

 Our Teaching Artists provide positive, engaging, multi-faceted, high-quality musical experiences that nurture the development of students’ musical and collaborative skills and creative abilities.
 Midori & Friends Teaching Artists are graduates of the country’s top conservatories and music education programs.
 They are not only fine musicians, but are also passionate educators who seek to enrich and inspire students through music.

 Teaching Artist Vacancies:

-Midori & Friends is seeking part-time teaching artists in all instrumental and vocal areas, especially Violin, Guitar, Piano, Ukulele, and Voice.
+Midori & Friends is seeking part-time teaching artists specializing in Guitar.
 Residencies take place during and after school hours.
 It is anticipated that most student participants in these residencies will be at a beginner or intermediate performing level.

 Applicants must have a degree in music and/or music education and 3-5 years of teaching experience with beginner students in grades PreK-12.
 Teaching experience in New York City public schools is preferred.
 Teaching Artists should have creative approaches to teaching music while integrating the Midori & Friends Milestones, and an ability to motivate and provide high-quality learning experiences for students of all backgrounds, abilities, and interests.
 All selected Teaching Artists must be fingerprinted with the New York City Department of Education and members of the American Federation of Musicians, Local 802.

 Midori & Friends offers competitive teaching rates, as well as contributions to pension and health insurance.

 Please email your letter of interest, teaching resume, and contact information for three references to firstname.lastname@example.org.